milkicow/RISC-V_executor/README.md

 # RISC-V_executor
 My implementation of RISC-V interpreter that can execute commands from elf file

+All commands for RISC32I are avaliable except ECALL, EBREAK and FENCE instructions

 ## Requirements
   1. RISC-V compiler for creating elf-file
   2. g++